-Case study SaaS Business – Zapier
+SaaS Business – Zapier

 Zapier is a SaaS company that creates automation within more than 2,000 digital apps, to simplify the repetitive tasks without complex coding or developers.
 The simple interface allows almost anyone to control and setup with ease, and have attracted over 3 million people ever since 2011.
 Their website is well made for both acquiring newcomers and nurturing current customers.

-Content Marketing: Writing to provide value
+SaaS Content Marketing: Writing to provide value

 Learning does not stop with conversion to subscribers.
-One purpose of providing content is to educate your audience on your expertise.
+One purpose of providing content is to educate your audience on your SaaS expertise.

 SaaS content marketing is about educating your audience, providing them with useful and valuable information.
 Your subscribers will encounter issues with your service, and it is hard to keep up and reply to them 24/7.
 There are updates on your service that you want to announce.
 This is when a centralized resources section would be helpful to act as customer service, a knowledge base to organise all information for them.

-1. Guide on using the service
+1. Guide on using your SaaS service

 Your SaaS company website is the first place customers visit when they experience difficulties with the service.

 Provide step-by-step instructions on setting up features, tips and use case would help them resolve their problems at their dispense.
 These guides are likely to help reduce the workload of a customer service team, as they can either look for the content themselves or if the case fits, you can easily refer them to the article instead of writing or explaining the same steps over and over.